The Face of Populism: Examining Differences in Facial Emotional Expressions of Political Leaders Using Machine Learning: Introduction

 Visual analyses, although insufficiently represented in the given field of research, may provide further insight into the characteristics of affective populist communication as they are not hindered by the same limitations as text-based studies \citep{moffitt2022Taking} and allow for analysis of the visual rhetoric constructed and utilized by political leaders \citep{mendoncaPopulismParodyVisual2021}.
 Within the scope of visual research on political emotion display, two main schemes of analysis have shown to be especially valuable: the ethological approach \citep{masters1986FacialDisplaysLeaders1986} and the Facial Action Coding System (FACS) \citep{ekman1976Measuring}.

 Studies within the former largely focus on the analysis of political candidates' non-verbal representations in news coverage, their displays during political campaigns and debates, as well as the impact of different forms of representation on viewers and success in political elections \citep{bucy2020PerformingPopulismTrump2020,bucy2007TakingTelevisionSeriously2007,bucy2008HappyWarriorsRevisited2008,grabe2009ImageBitePolitics2009,sullivan1988HappyWarriorsLeaders1988}.
-Conversely, the Facial Action Coding System allows for a more in-depth analysis of the (micro)expressive behavior of political leaders during speeches and public performances.
+The Facial Action Coding System, on the other hand, allows for a more in-depth analysis of the (micro)expressive behavior of political leaders during speeches and public performances.
 Due to its complexity, Ekman's classification system has been applied in a limited number of studies \citep{stewart2009TakingLeadersFace2009,stewart2015StrengtheningBondsConnecting2015,stewart2013Interpreting} but as the process of visual analysis gradually becomes automated \citep{joo2019Computational} this research method is becoming more accessible to researchers from various fields of interest \citep{ash2022Fight,bossetta2023CrossPlatform}.

-This study expands on the existing framework and applies a computer vision approach for detecting emotions from the facial expressions of political leaders.
+Our study expands on the existing framework of FACS research on political emotion display and applies a computer vision approach for detecting emotions from the facial expressions of political leaders.
+Because it is relatively new, this approach faces various methodological challenges which we aim to address by following the recommendations outlined by \citet{barrett2019emotio}, such as using big data techniques and automated detection in naturalistic settings, integrating traditional methods with machine learning, and sampling visual data across diverse contexts and cultures.

 Since the introduction of the FER dataset \citep{goodfellow2013Challenges}, different machine learning algorithms have been developed for solving the challenge of facial expression recognition, which essentially requires performing two tasks: (1) detection of facial expression, and (2) emotion recognition from the detected facial expressions.
 We develop a reproducible and principled computational workflow in Python for the analysis of video content of political leaders' public performances.
-Our work relies on the existing Python library \emph{fer} \citep{shenk2021JustinshenkFerZenodo2021} which bundles a pre-trained convolutional neural network (CNN) Keras models for face detection \citep[based on]{zhang2016JointFaceDetection2016} and emotion recognition \citep{arriaga2017Realtime,arriaga2020Perception}.
+Our work relies on the existing Python library \emph{fer} \citep{shenk2021JustinshenkFerZenodo2021} which bundles a pre-trained convolutional neural network (CNN) Keras models for face detection \citep[based on]{zhang2016JointFaceDetection2016} and emotion recognition \citep{arriaga2017Realtimea,arriaga2020Perception}.

 We find that populist leaders on average express more negative emotions and that the emotionally neutral facial expression is less frequently detected in their public appearances compared to non-populist leaders.
 Overall, our work points towards a new direction in computational studies of the affective aspects of populist political communication and provides a roadmap for overcoming the limitations of the current approach in future studies.